npezza93/activeerror/README.md

 bin/rails rails db:migrate
 ```

-This also mounts a route n your routes file to view the errors.
+This also mounts a route n your routes file to view the errors at `/errors`.

 ## Development